nehakalra54/acrolinx-sidebar-demo-osx/README.md

 ![Preference Screen](./doc/PreferenceWithValidServer.png)

 * Open a TextEdit document, new documents must be saved once for the Acrolinx Plugin to identify it.
+* Optionally you can open the sample document topspin.txt.
+It can be found in "acrolinx-sidebar-demo-osx/doc" folder.
 * While TextEdit is the active application go to Acrolinx menu and select “Show Sidebar”.
 "Show Sidebar" menu is enabled only if the file extension is .txt or .rtf

 ![Show Sidebar Menu](./doc/AcrolinxMenu.png)